Weighted Circle Fusion: Ensembling Circle Representation from Different Object Detection Results: Experiments

-In the subsequent phase of the study, we delved into assessing the rotational consistency of their fusion method.
+In this part, we delved into assessing the rotational consistency of their fusion method.
 This was achieved by extracting patches from Whole Slide Images and rotating them by 90 degrees prior to the detection process.
-The results from these rotated patches were then subjected to the same fusion process to ascertain the method's stability and accuracy in the face of rotational variations.
-This rigorous assessment aimed at evaluating the fusion method's adaptability and consistency, ensuring that the detection accuracy remains uncompromised regardless of the orientation of the input images.
+The results from these rotated patches were then subjected to the same fusion process.

-This dual-faceted experimental setup provided a holistic view of the fusion method's effectiveness, both in terms of its capability to integrate multiple detection outcomes into a unified, highly accurate result and its resilience in maintaining performance consistency across varied rotational perspectives.
-The study's methodological rigor and the strategic parameter settings for the WCF, NMS, and Soft NMS algorithms underscore the comprehensive effort to optimize object detection accuracy, paving the way for advancements in automated detection systems.

-In the second part, patches extracted from WSIs were rotated 90 degrees prior to detection.
-The results from these rotated patches were then fused to assess the rotation consistency of our fusion method.

-\subsection{Evaluation}
+\subsubsection{Evaluation}

 The models were evaluated based on the mean average precision (mAP) at IoU values of 0.5 and 0.75.
 Additionally, mAP was computed across a spectrum of IoU thresholds, thereby conducting a comprehensive assessment.
 This metric was calculated over a range of IoU thresholds, from 0.5 to 0.95 in steps of 0.05, at each step averaging the precision.
 Alongside precision, the average recall across these IoU thresholds was also measured, providing a rounded evaluation of model performance.